laurenlolak/Product-Management-Work/README.md

 # Hootsuite - Scheduling Social Media Posts
 <b>Halloween Event Marketing Campaign</b>

-This Halloween Campaign was created for a Small B2C Events company, hosting a unique haunted house adventure occuring October 30th, 31st and Novemeber 1st 2020.
-The post's were scheduled in advance via the Hootsuite publisher function.
+This Halloween Campaign was created for a Small B2C Events company, hosting a unique haunted house adventure occurring October 30th, 31st and November 1st 2020.The strategy was;
+-	Set clear expectations regarding the customer experience during the event.
+-	Write a compelling narrative that creates interest by pulling the reader into the storyline.
+-	Product positioning, highlighting the unique aspects to differentiate the event in comparison to competing Halloween events such as PNE’s Fright Nights.

+The posts were scheduled in advance via the Hootsuite publisher function.
 Posting times, for each day, were set based on the time of day when engagement is highest on each platform.

-For Instragram the times vary.
+For Instagram the times vary.
 The Instagram posts were set up at the below optimal time of day;

 - Monday: 11am
 - Tuesday: 10am
 - Wednesday: 11am